conrad-krueger/Personal-Projects/Probability/README.md

 Long: A popular Minecraft Youtuber named Dream was accused of cheating during some of his Minecraft Speedruns (playing through a game of minecraft as fast as possible) by modifying the drop rate of two essential items needed to complete the game: Ender Pearls and Blaze Rods.
 This was suspected as Dream's drop rates were significantly higher than the expected drop rate.
-The minecraft speedrunning moderators published a youtube video (https://www.youtube.com/watch?v=-MYw9LcLCb4&t=615s) and paper that showed how unlikely Dream's situation was.
+The Minecraft Speedrunning Moderators published a youtube video (https://www.youtube.com/watch?v=-MYw9LcLCb4&t=615s) and paper that showed how unlikely Dream's situation was.